-Commuter rail is safe, congestion-reducing, environmentally friendly, and supports the economic wellbeing of cities and families
+Commuter rail is safe, congestion-reducing, and environmentally friendly.
+And Commuter Rail supports the economic wellbeing of cities and families.

 The US Department of Transportation Defines Commuter Rail as: